calaldees/KaraKara/docs/booth-box.md

 Booth-in-a-Box Setup
 ====================
-Using as a thin-client for karakara.org.uk
+Using as a thin-client for karakara.uk

 Parts: